opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sinks/opensearch.md

 ### Create a pipeline

-Within your `pipelines.yaml` file, specify the OpenSearch Serverless collection endpoint in the `hosts` option  .
+Within your `pipelines.yaml` file, specify the OpenSearch Serverless collection endpoint in the `hosts` option.
 In addition, you must set the `serverless` option to `true`.
 Specify the pipeline role in the `sts_role_arn` option.

 ```yaml
 log-pipeline: